jjsemaan/balloon-popper/README.md

 ## Features Left to Implement

 * Encouragement notifications such as 'Great job!
-Now try to play the Hard." could be added to the moday.
+Now try to play the Hard." could be added to the modal.
 * As the speed of the game is increasing by difficulty level, the number of balloons could be increased.
 * A high scores championship board could be added.
 * More info can be added about the game developers.